michaelpoluektov/tf-hybrid-pruning/README.md

 ## Usage

+To get started, you will need pre-trained ResNet50 weights of the same shape as the model defined in `src/model.py`.
+You may generate those weights using `scripts/train.py`, or load them from LFS.
+Model surgery for arbitrary model is planned but not supported yet.

 To compress ResNet50 with an evaluation-led approach with a maximum of 2% accuracy loss and unstructured sparsity, run the following command:

 ```